MTRNord/matrix-spam-ml/README.md

 To train the model, run `python3 model_v2.py`.
 This will train the model and save it to `./model/`.
 Please make sure you installed tensorflow.

+#### Notes about the data

+Please ensure to remove all urls, html tags and new lines.
+Also make sure to strip duplicate whitespace.
+All of these reduce accuracy easily.

 ### Running the server

 To run the server, run `cargo run --release`.
 This will start the server on port `3000`.